xamarin/xamarin-forms-samples/UserInterface/VsmDemos/README.md

 ---
-name: Visual State Manager Demos
+name: Xamarin.Forms - Visual State Manager Demos
 description: This program demonstrates features of the Visual State Manager (VSM) introduced in Xamarin.Forms 3.0.
-It is described in more detail in the article The Xamarin.Forms Visual State Manager.
+It is described in more detail in the article...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: